lukacupic/RProject/README.md

 # RProject
-RProject is a simple simulator of the Risk board game.
+RProject is a desktop-baased simulator of the Risk board game.

 The project is currently under development...